The Pros and Cons of a Four-Day Working Week

 The four-day working week obviously has its benefits, so now, as we head into the new normal, it may be worth trialing.
 But, in answering the all-important question of why most of these organizations have reverted to a five-day week, perhaps the answer lies in how difficult it is perceived to make the transition permanent?

-In our next article, we’ll explore the factors you should consider before making the move to a four-week.
+In our next article, we’ll explore the factors you should consider before making the move to a four-day workweek.